-(e) Vacation
+E. Vacation

-Part-time and full-time employees receive 1 week of paid vacation on their anniversary date.
-A week is equal to the number of hours an employee is scheduled to work during a typical Monday-Saturday period.

-After 5 years of service, part-time and full-time employees receive an additional week of vacation, for a total of 2 weeks.

-After 10 years of service, part-time and full-time employees receive an additional week of vacation, for a total of 3 weeks.

-After 20 years of service, part-time and full-time employees receive an additional week of vacation, for a total of 4 weeks.

-After 30 years of service, part-time and full-time employees receive an additional week of vacation, for a total of 5 weeks.
+- Full-time and part-time employees receive 1 week of paid vacation on their anniversary date.
+A week is equal to the number of hours an employee is scheduled to work during a typical Monday-Saturday period. - After 5 years of service, full-time and part-time employees receive an additional week of vacation, for a total of 2 weeks. - After 10 years of service, full-time and part-time employees receive an additional week of vacation, for a total of 3 weeks. - After 20 years of service, full-time and part-time employees receive an additional week of vacation, for a total of 4 weeks. - After 30 years of service, full-time and part-time employees receive an additional week of vacation, for a total of 5 weeks.